MotorolaMobilityLLC/external-clang/docs/UsersManual.rst

 Current limitations
 ^^^^^^^^^^^^^^^^^^^

-1. For :option:`-Rpass` to provide column information, you need to enable it explicitly.
-That is, you need to add :option:`-gcolumn-info`.
-If you omit this, remarks will only show line information.

-2. Optimization remarks that refer to function names will display the mangled name of the function.
+1. Optimization remarks that refer to function names will display the mangled name of the function.
 Since these remarks are emitted by the back end of the compiler, it does not know anything about the input language, nor its mangling rules.

-3. Some source locations are not displayed correctly.
+2. Some source locations are not displayed correctly.
 The front end has a more detailed source location tracking than the locations included in the debug info (e.g., the front end can locate code inside macro expansions).
 However, the locations used by :option:`-Rpass` are